-505 Fitness and Activities in Later Life (3).
-Explores the influence of physical activity, nutrition, social interaction, and other health behaviors on the quality of life of older adults.
+505 Fitness and Nutrition in Later Life (3).
+Explores influence of physical activity, nutrition, social interaction, and other health behaviors on quality of life of older adults.

 506 Housing Alternatives for the Elderly (3).
 Explores housing alternatives and environmental adaptations to accommodate the elderly, including the frail and impaired.